Signs/Symptoms vs Confirmed Diagnoses

 Key Takeaways

-• Signs and symptoms integral to a confirmed diagnosis are usually not coded separately.
+• Signs and symptoms integral to a confirmed diagnosis are not coded separately.

-• Symptoms not routinely associated with the confirmed diagnosis may be coded when documented and relevant.
+• Symptoms not routinely associated with the confirmed condition may be coded when documented and clinically relevant.

-• Outpatient uncertain diagnoses are not coded as confirmed; code the signs, symptoms, or reason for encounter instead.
+• Outpatient uncertain diagnoses are never coded as confirmed; code the signs, symptoms, or reason for the encounter instead.

-• Inpatient uncertain diagnoses documented at discharge may be coded as if established when official inpatient guidelines allow.
+• Inpatient uncertain diagnoses documented at discharge (probable, suspected, likely, still to be ruled out) may be coded as if established.

 Choosing Between Symptoms and Diagnoses